pranabekka/pranabekka.github.io/content/connect-4-gleam.md

 ```

 Ahhh, and pipes are so nice.
-I was already anti-objects for a while,
+I was already critical of objects,
-but pipes convinced me of FP's superiority.
+but even procedural languages
+can't do pipes like this.

 ```
 const height = 6